Secure Computation Offloading in Blockchain based IoT Networks with Deep Reinforcement Learning: Network Architecture

-- \textbf{Edge computing layer: }This layer includes a wireless access point (AP) or base station (BS) for wireless communication with local devices, a Decision Maker (DM) for task execution decision, and a light-weight edge server for instant data processing.
+This layer includes a wireless access point (AP) or base station (BS) for wireless communication with local devices, a Decision Maker (DM) for task execution decision, and a light-weight edge server for instant data processing.
 This layer can provide low-latency computation services at the edge of the network.
 However, for complex computation tasks, the edge server needs to forward them to the resourceful cloud server by a wired line to avoid the task overload on the edge layer.
 In addition, the edge server also acts as a blockchain entity to establish trustworthy communication with cloud nodes and MDs on the blockchain network for security guarantees.
 Any transactions and offloading activities in the offloading system will be recorded by blockchain and also broadcast to the edge server to achieve a common agreement on offloading management.
+In this paper, for simplicity, we only consider one edge server in our MECCCO system.
+However, our model can easily extend to multi-edge scenarios where each edge server server acts as a decentralized blockchain node for system throughput and security improvements.